paulbruffett/cloudcomputing/2_Athena/README.md

 ```

 ### Optimizing the query
 By default it takes about 30 seconds and scans 154 GB of data to return a query, by converting it to parquet we can reduce this to about 5 seconds and 2.31 GB of data, reducing the cost considerably.
-This requires an EMR cluster and the scripts in the parquet folder.
+We'll do this in the next lab.